Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * Each player discards a Secret Objective (the discard pile of Secret Objectives cards is NOT public)
 * Each player draws 2 Political Cards
 * Reveal hidden races
-* Each player chooses a set of plastic miniatures and take his race's Command Counters.
-She places them near his race sheet.
-They will form his "Reinforcements".
+* Each player chooses a set of plastic miniatures and takes her race's Command Counters.
+She places them near her race sheet.
+They will form her "Reinforcements".
 > * I think that "Flag" is a better name than "Control Marker".
 It's more visual.
 And we say "flag" when we talk anyway.
 > * Let's forget about the dual name "Trade Contract"-"Trade Agreement", and just call these cards "Trade Agreements", that may be either "active" or "inactive".
 > * "Race-Specific Technology" -> "Racial Improvement", to show that they are really not like normal technologies.
 > * "Promissory Notes" do not exist in SA.

-* Each player takes the assets of his race:
+* Each player takes the assets of her race:
 	* Flags
 	* Flagship card
 	* Trade Agreement cards
 	* Racial Improvement cards
 * Each player places a Flag on the zero of the Victory Point Track.
-* Each player places Flags on the technology tree, besides his starting technologies (indicated on his race sheet).
+* Each player places Flags on the technology tree, besides her starting technologies (indicated on her race sheet).

 > "Installations" = PDSs and SpaceDocks

-* Each player places his starting units and Leaders (indicated on his race sheet) in his Home Systems.
+* Each player places her starting units and Leaders (indicated on her race sheet) in her Home System.
 Ground units and Installations may be placed on any planet.
 Leaders may be placed on any ships or planet.
-* Each players places Command Counters from his reinforcements onto his race sheet as follows:
+* Each players places Command Counters from her reinforcements onto her race sheet as follows:
 	* 2 in Strategy Allocation (with the race's symbol side up)
 	* 3 in Command Pool (with the race's symbol side up)
 	* 3 in Fleet Supply (with the ship silhouette side up)